AlyyanAhmed21/Research-Assistant-Bot/README.md

 The entire workflow is built as a stateful graph using LangGraph, providing robust, observable, and extensible agentic behavior.

-*(Feel free to replace this with a screenshot of your own running application!)*

 ---

 ## Core Features